Hugh Masekela, Father Of South African Jazz, Dies At 78

 "We'd always dreamt of coming to the States, but she came a year earlier and blew the States away," he told NPR.

-"So she said, 'hey, you got to come, forget about London, this is the place to be.'
+"So she said, 'Hey, you got to come, forget about London, this is the place to be.'
 And, she was on a first name basis with everybody.
 Then she and Harry Belafonte gave me a scholarship to Manhattan School of Music.
 I also had to work part-time in Harry Belafonte's music publishing, because they ain't going to give you no money," Masekela said.

 In addition to Belafonte, he also worked with legends Louis Armstrong and Miles Davis.
 Along with Miriam, they all encouraged him to develop his own style.

-Note: A previous version of this post incorrectly referred to a band as Ladyship Black Mambozo; the band's name is Ladysmith Black Mambazo.